MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 -- *Slide* --

-## The object store

-On the NeCTAR dashboard what's its child tab called?
+### On the NeCTAR dashboard what's the Object Store's child tab called?

 1. Directories
 1. Loading